Jane Campion

+Dame Elizabeth Jane Campion DNZM (born 30 April 1954) is a New Zealand filmmaker.
+Best known for her feature films with themes of rebellion and often focused on women in leading roles who are outsiders in society, Campion is regarded among one of the prominent female filmmakers in women's cinema.

-Campion is also known for directing the films An Angel at My Table (1990), The Portrait of a Lady (1996), Holy Smoke!
+Campion made her film debut Sweetie (1989), and continues to directing feminist films An Angel at My Table (1990), The Portrait of a Lady (1996), Holy Smoke!
 (1998), and Bright Star (2009).
-She also co-created the television series Top of the Lake (2013) and received three Primetime Emmy Award nominations.
+She is best known for writing and directing the critically acclaimed films The Piano (1993) and The Power of the Dog (2021), for which she has received two Academy Awards altogether.
+She also co-created the television series Top of the Lake (2013) and received numerous Primetime Emmy Award nominations.

+Her accolades include two Academy Awards, two BAFTA Awards, two Golden Globe Awards, two Palme d'Or (both feature and short), a Silver Lion award and a Directors Guild of America Award, and nominations of three Primetime Emmy Awards.
+Campion was appointed a Dame Companion of the New Zealand Order of Merit (DNZM) in the 2016 New Year Honours, for services to film.

 Early life

-Campion was born in Wellington, New Zealand, the second daughter of Edith Campion (née Beverley Georgette Hannah), an actress, writer, and heiress; and Richard M. Campion, a teacher, and theatre and opera director.
-Her maternal great-grandfather was Robert Hannah, a well-known shoe manufacturer for whom Antrim House was built.
+Campion was born in Wellington, New Zealand, the second daughter of Edith Campion (born Beverley Georgette Hannah), an actress, writer, and heiress; and Richard M. Campion, a teacher, and theatre and opera director.
+Her maternal great-grandfather was Robert Hannah, a well-known shoe manufacturer, the founder of Hannahs Shoe Companies, for whom Antrim House was built.
 Her father came from a family that belonged to the fundamentalist Christian Exclusive Brethren sect.
 She attended Queen Margaret College and Wellington Girls' College.
 Along with her sister, Anna, a year and a half her senior, and brother, Michael, seven years her junior, Campion grew up in the world of New Zealand theatre.
 Their parents founded the New Zealand Players.
 Campion initially rejected the idea of a career in the dramatic arts and graduated instead with a Bachelor of Arts in Anthropology from Victoria University of Wellington in 1975.

-In 1976, she enrolled in the Chelsea Art School in London and traveled throughout Europe.
+In 1976, she enrolled in the Chelsea Art School in London and travelled throughout Europe.
 She earned a graduate diploma in visual arts (painting) from the Sydney College of the Arts at the University of Sydney in 1981.
 Campion's later film work was shaped in part by her art school education; she has, even in her mature career, cited painter Frida Kahlo and sculptor Joseph Beuys as influences.

 Campion's dissatisfaction with the limitations of painting led her to filmmaking and the creation of her first short, Tissues, in 1980.
 In 1981, she began studying at the Australian Film, Television and Radio School, where she made several more short films and graduated in 1984.